NexaVerseDot/Termite-Wallet-Website/src/components/Privacy/privacy.md

 # Privacy Policy

-Thank you for visiting the website for Unstoppable Wallet app.
+Thank you for visiting the website for Termite Wallet app.

-The Unstoppable Wallet app doesn't collect any data or use analytics tools that may expose any data about its users.
+The Termite Wallet app doesn't collect any data or use analytics tools that may expose any data about its users.
 The wallet is designed to ensure a high level of privacy for its users.

 - user data always remains on the user's device.
 - the wallet doesn't collect any data about users.